Topological generation of special linear groups: Applications to random generation

-We now turn our attention to a second application of topological generation, which concerns the random generation of finite simple groups.
-Let $I_t(H)$ be the elements of order $t$ in a finite simple group $H$.
-Assume $H$ contains elements of prime orders $r$ and $s$, and let
+We now turn to a final application of topological generation, concerning the random generation of finite simple groups of Lie type.
+Let $H$ be a finite group and $I_t(H)$ be the elements of order $t$ in $H$.
+Assume $H$ contains elements of prime orders $r$ and $s$, and let be the probability that two random elements of orders $r$ and $s$ generate $H$.
+Now let $H_i$ be a sequence of finite simple groups of Lie type (of some fixed type) and assume $|H_i|\rightarrow\infty$ as $i\rightarrow\infty$.
+(Here the rank of the groups $H_i$ may vary, or the field they are defined over, or both).
+If $P_{r,s}(H_i)\rightarrow 1$ as $i\rightarrow\infty$, then groups of the relevant type are said to have \textit{random $(r,s)$-generation}.